bary249/The-Yellow-Castle/GAME_RULES.md

 ### 8.2 Combat Location
 - Combat happens **at the zone position**:
-  - Zone at Middle → combat at middle (neutral terrain)
+  - Zone at Middle → combat at middle tile
-  - Zone at Enemy Base → combat at enemy base (enemy's terrain buffs apply)
+  - Zone at Enemy Base → combat at enemy base tile
-  - Zone at Your Base → combat at your base (your terrain buffs apply)
+  - Zone at Your Base → combat at your base tile
 - Cards from both sides **advance toward the zone** to fight.
+- **Terrain buffs apply based on the tile's terrain**, not the zone type.

 ### 8.3 Zone Movement
 - After combat in a lane: